 Some to consider are:

-St Peter’s dome: part of the basilica but only accessible with specific tickets, the dome is wonderful to visit f you don’t fear heights, do not have issues with small places (it’s a claustrophobic person nightmare!) and if you are reasonably fit.
+St Peter’s dome: part of the basilica but only accessible with specific tickets, the dome is wonderful to visit if you are not afraid of heights, do not have issues with small places (it’s a claustrophobic person nightmare!) and if you are reasonably fit.

 You will be climbing lots of steps!